micmejia/bible-dump/NKJV/Leviticus/Lev 4.md

 He shall take all the fat from it and burn _it_ on the altar.

 ###### 20
 And he shall do with the bull as he did with the bull as a sin offering; thus he shall do with it.
-So the priest shall make [^b]atonement for them, and it shall be forgiven them.
+So the priest shall make atonement for them, and it shall be forgiven them.

 ###### 21
 Then he shall carry the bull outside the camp, and burn it as he burned the first bull.
 It _is_ a sin offering for the assembly.

 ###### 22
-'When a [^c]ruler has sinned, and done _something_ unintentionally _against_ any of the commandments of the Lord his God _in anything_ which should not be done, and is guilty,
+'When a ruler has sinned, and done _something_ unintentionally _against_ any of the commandments of the Lord his God _in anything_ which should not be done, and is guilty,

 ###### 23
-or if his sin which he has committed [^d]comes to his knowledge, he shall bring as his offering a kid of the goats, a male without blemish.
+or if his sin which he has committed comes to his knowledge, he shall bring as his offering a kid of the goats, a male without blemish.

 ###### 24
 And he shall lay his hand on the head of the goat, and kill it at the place where they kill the burnt offering before the Lord.
 It _is_ a sin offering.